 - a.
 Customer would be contacted ordinarily at the place of his/ her choice and in the absence of any specified place at the place of his/ her residence and if unavailable at his/ her residence, at the place of business/ occupation. - b.
 Identity and authority to represent the HFC should be made known to the customer at the first instance. - c.
 Customer's privacy should be respected. - d.
 Interaction with the customer shall be in a civil manner. - e.
-HFCs' representatives shall contact customers between 0700 hours and 1900 hours, unless the special circumstances of the customer's business or occupation requires otherwise. - f.
+HFCs' representatives shall contact customers between 8.00 a.m. to 7.00 p.m. for recovery of overdue loans. - f.
 Customer's request to avoid call at a particular time or at a particular place shall be honoured as far as possible. - g.
 The time and number of calls and contents of conversation should be documented. - h.
-All assistance should be given to resolve disputes or differences regarding dues in a mutually acceptable and in an orderly manner. - During visits to customer's place for dues collection, decency and decorum should maintained. - j.
+All assistance should be given to resolve disputes or differences regarding dues in a mutually acceptable and in an orderly manner. - i.
+During visits to customer's place for dues collection, decency and decorum should maintained. - j.
 Only employees of the Recovery Agency shall visit the borrower's premises for the recovery/ collection activity and no other person shall accompany such Recovery Agent. - k.
 Inappropriate occasions such as bereavement in the family or such other calamitous occasion, or marriage functions, festivals etc. should be avoided for making calls/ visits to collect dues. - I. The written communication sent by the collection agent to the borrower should have the approval of the HFC. - m.
 HFCs shall interact only with the customer/ borrower or the guarantor (only if so required) and shall not approach any other relatives/ contacts of the borrower.